 Central banks and economists have few tools for fixing the underlying problems that cause deflation.
 Japan struggled with deflation throughout most of the 1990s, which caused a severe recession.

 In an asset bubble, the prices of investments increase rapidly, far beyond their fundamentals.
 These high prices are supported only by artificially inflated demand.

 Eventually, the demand dissipates, and the bubble bursts.
 At this point, people lose money, and confidence collapses.
-Consumers and companies reduce spending the economy go into recession.
+Consumers and companies reduce spending the economy goes into recession.

 Examples of notable recessions include the rise in prices of technology stocks in the dot-com era or real estate before the Great Recession.